zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 8.9 revision 16 active-X
+Version 8.9 revision 17 active-X

+help file now is completed use Help All to see all identifiers

 http://georgekarras.blogspot.gr/